fnasimbd/fnasimbd.github.io/_cqrs_es/cqrs-event-sourcing.md

 Events and the Event Store
 ==========================

-An event store stores events as serialized BLOBs and their type (in order to facilitate deserializing) with an event id.
+An event store stores domain events as serialized BLOBs with an unique event id.
 Events in a event store can be queried only with event ids.
 Event stores are not designed for complex querying.

-Events are stored as the following `StoredEvent` type (omitted details for brevity; follow this link for full implementation).
-The `typeName` field contains the fully qualified type name of the event to facilitate deserializing.
+An application usually contains many different domain events.
+Before storing in an event store, however, for convenience, all domain events are converted to something like the following `StoredEvent` type.
+The `eventBody` contains the serialized domain event and the `typeName` field contains the fully qualified type name of the event to facilitate deserializing during read.

 {% highlight java linenos %}
 public class StoredEvent {